Tampa Teens Share the Gospel, English Classes Resuming

 Dear Friends,

-Thank for your faithful prayers and support.
+Thank you for your faithful prayers and support.
+Have a great holiday season.

 In Christ’s love,